nikthechampiongr/aoc24/README.md

-All code licensed under the EUPL-1.2 or later because I felt like it.
+All code licensed under the EUPL-1.2 because I felt like it.

 My attempt at 2024 advent of code.